TypedAPIs/requests/README.md

+# TypedAPIs API Requests

 Make any requests for websites to be added to the TypedAPIs organization here.
-File an issue including a list of APIs and example JSON documents, and I'll try to get to them as fast as possible.
+Create a discussion for a possible API and it will be evaluated to see if it is a good candidate for TypedAPIs.